SAGE Knowledge Help

 What is SAGE Knowledge?

 SAGE Knowledge brings together high-quality book and reference content from SAGE, including its imprints CQ Press and Corwin.
-Offering electronic access to more than 4,000+ titles, the platform includes an expansive range of SAGE eBook and eReference content.
+Offering electronic access to more than 4,400+ titles, the platform includes an expansive range of SAGE eBook and eReference content.
 The platform allows researchers to cross-search and seamlessly access a wide span of authoritative content from one source.
 To get you started, here's a user's guide.

 Titles on SAGE Knowledge are available in the following flexible purchase options: